 About me

-I am a fourth-year PhD student and NASA FINESST Fellow at Caltech.
+I am a fifth-year PhD student and NASA FINESST Fellow at Caltech.

 Before starting my PhD, I pursued a MPhil at the University of Cambridge (2020) as a Downing Scholar.
-There, I worked with Mark Wyatt on calculating the 3-D orbits and dynamical masses of giant planets discovered by the radial velocity technique.
+There, I worked with Mark Wyatt on calculating the 3-D orbits and dynamical masses of long-period giant planets discovered from radial velocitiy.
+I made the first mutual inclination measurement between a transiting super-Earth and outer cold Jupiter in the π Men system.

 I received a BA in Physics from Pomona College (2019), where I spent 4 enriching years learning about the universe and widening my worldview through a philosophical reading group I organized.